mateusjunges/laravel-invite-codes/README.md

 If you want that your invite code be used a limited amount of times, you can set the max usages limit with the `maxUsages()` method, and pass an integer with the amount of allowed usages.

-Also, you can use the declarative syntax, and use the `canBeUsedXTimes()` method, where `X` is the amount of times your invite code will be usable.
-For example:

-- `->canBeUsed10Times()`: This invite code can be used 10 times.
-- `->canBeUsed50Times()`: This invite code can be used 50 times.

-> You can use any integer number you want with this method.

 ## Create multiple invite codes